Michael Pryor, Co-Founder @ Trello: When a Product Everyone Loves is Worth $450M (Video + Transcript)

 Michael: It’s in good hands.
 They’re working on cool new things.
 I’m excited about that.

-Jason: Let’s talk a little bit about SaaStr, and business models, and learnings on freemium.
+Jason: Let’s talk a little bit about, it’s SaaStr, and business models, and learnings on freemium.
 In some ways it’s still early.
 Even notwithstanding the big exit.
 What are your big takeaways from freemium?
 You’ve got a product that both businesses and gardeners are using, and people are using the plan birthday parties, different monetization strategies.

 How does that work in general?
 How does it impact how you’ve learned about sales and marketing?
 How is that different than selling a cool developer tool?